| Egypt to Auckland,

 dudes were as easy going as our porn lover friend and

+passed us through.
 Within a few moments we

 were outside the terminal in the humid pre-dawn air